MaximilianMeiler/SwampHacks2023/README.md

 # Climbr - SwampHacks2023

 ## Project Summary
-A competitive goal-setting app with motivating twists.
+A competitive goal-setting app with a fun twist.

 ## Installation instructions